 Precautions for Safe Handling: Do not breathe dust.
-Do not get in eyes, on skin, or on clothing.
+Do not get in eyes or on skin.
 Wash hands and other exposed areas with mild soap and water before eating, drinking or smoking and when leaving work.
-Avoid contact with eyes, skin and clothing.
+Avoid contact with eyes and skin.
 Handle empty containers with care because they may still present a hazard.
 Obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
-Cutting, crushing or grinding hardened cement, concrete or other crystalline silica-bearing materials will release respirable crystalline silica.
+Cutting, crushing or grinding hardened cement, concrete or other crystalline silicabearing materials will release respirable crystalline silica.
 Use all appropriate measures of dust control or suppression, and Personal Protective Equipment (PPE) described in Section 8 below.